Interpretation of LHC excesses at 95 GeV and 152 GeV in an extended Georgi-Machacek model

 \subsubsection{Perturbative unitarity}

-We now consider the perturbative unitarity conditions from all the high-energy $2 \to 2$ bosonic scattering processes.
+We now consider the perturbative unitarity conditions from all the high-energy $2 \to 2$ bosonic scattering processes\footnote{In this study, we only consider the perturbative unitarity conditions at tree level.
+For the conditions at one-loop level, we refer to Ref.~\cite{Chowdhury:2024mfu}. }.
 The longitudinal modes of the weak vector bosons are taken into account as the NGB modes by using the equivalence theorem~\cite{Cornwall:1974km}.
 In \refta{perturb:basis}, we list all $2 \to 2$ scattering states considered, classified according to the total electric charge $Q$ and the total hypercharge $Y$.
 We note that scatterings between states with different hypercharges (not only the electric charge) do not occur because the hypercharge should be conserved in the high-energy limit.
 We impose the following criterion for each eigenvalue $x_i$ of the $s$-wave amplitude matrix,

 We find the nineteen independent eigenvalues as follows~\cite{Chen:2023ins}:

 and $x_{12}^{i}$ $(i=1,2,3)$ are obtained as the eigenvalues of the following matrix

 We note that the generally complex parameter $\sigma_4$ appears in the form of its absolute value in the above eigenvalues.
 This is because the scattering amplitudes are evaluated in the high-energy limit, where only the quartic couplings in the potential are relevant, and the CPV phase can be removed by rephasing the scalar fields.